uwa-channels/python/README.md

 ## Using the replay toolbox

 This code repository contains the Python function `replay` and noise generation functions `generate_noise` and `generate_impulsive_noise`.
-To replay your desired signal, download mat files from [here](https://www.dropbox.com/scl/fo/3gyt4cgw47jfx716v0epd/AIqYaL5S2RxGylREu3sn-vY?rlkey=w2mvoklkm42zrrf6k6lwlzcxu&st=u3u6b5r9&dl=0), and store them in a folder where Python can find them.
+To replay your desired signal, download MAT-files from [here](https://www.dropbox.com/scl/fo/3gyt4cgw47jfx716v0epd/AIqYaL5S2RxGylREu3sn-vY?rlkey=w2mvoklkm42zrrf6k6lwlzcxu&st=u3u6b5r9&dl=0), and store them in a folder where Python can find them.

 To install the requirements,